Ancient Greek Culture

 The Mycenaeans had a fierce reputation as builders of massive masonry.
 These war-mongering people roamed southern mainland Greece, picking off the choice vantage points for their austere palaces, fenced within formidable citadels.
-The citadels' fortified Cyclopean-stone walls were on average an unbreachable 3m (10ft) to 7m (25ft) thick.
+The citadels' fortified Cyclopean-stone walls were on average an unbreachable 3m to 7m thick.
 The immense royal beehive tomb of the Treasury of Atreus (aka Tomb of Agamemnon) at Mycenae was constructed using tapered limestone blocks weighing up to 120 tonnes.
 The palace at Tiryns has stupendous corbel-vaulted galleries and is riddled with secret passageways; the incredibly well-preserved Nestor's Palace, near modern Pylos, also illustrates the Mycenaeans' structural expertise.

 The classical age (5th to 4th centuries BC) is when most Greek architectural clichés converge.
 This is when temples became characterised by the famous orders of columns, particularly the Doric, Ionic and Corinthian.

 In the meantime, the Greek colonies of the Asia Minor coast were creating their own Ionic order, designing a column base in several tiers and adding more flutes.
 This more graceful order's capital (the head) received an ornamented necking, and Iktinos fused elements of its design in the Parthenon.
-This order is used on the Acropolis' Temple of Athena Nike and the Erechtheion, where the famous Caryatids regally stand.
+This order is used on the Acropolis' Temple of Athena Nike and the Erechtheion, where the famous Caryatids sculptures regally stand.

-Towards the tail end of the classical period, the Corinthian column was in limited vogue.
+Towards the tail end of the classical period, the Corinthian column was in vogue.
 Featuring a single or double row of ornate leafy scrolls (usually the very sculptural acanthus), the order was subsequently adopted by the Romans and used only on Corinthian temples in Athens.
 The Temple of Olympian Zeus, completed during Emperor Hadrian's reign, is a grand, imposing structure.
 Another temple design, the graceful, circular temple tholos (dome) style, was used for the great Sanctuary of Athena Pronea at Delphi.

 The Greek theatre design is a hallmark of the classical period (an example is the 4th-century-BC theatre at Epidavros) and had a round stage, radiating a semicircle of steeply banked stone benches that seated many thousands.
 Cleverly engineered acoustics meant every spectator could monitor every syllable uttered on the stage below.
-Most ancient Greek theatres are still used for summer festivals, music concerts and plays.
+Many ancient Greek theatres are still used for summer festivals, music concerts and plays.